vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/2026-05-26_ahobila-AchAryas-tenkalai-lies.md

 1:09:35 - ahobila-maTha respect. orthodoxy. anuShThAna book popular among good tenkalais. conversion copes, heterodoxy.
 1:11:15 - **Conclusion**.
 Recover from mistakes, don't make it into a tradition.
 </details>

+## Divergence
+> Could you please shed light if there is a common guru parampara till Desika? @mvpacharya2003

+No.

+> Why this differences came in the first place? @mvpacharya2003

+Different intellecual capacities and training rigor.

+> Did you discuss these disagreements with tenkalai school. @mvpacharya2003

+Yes.